-Secular society idolizes Charles Darwin and endears secularism as a fundamental teaching of our children.
-No longer is mankind made in the image of the biblical God as though Deity is the standard of goodness.
+Secular society idolizes Charles Darwin and endears human evolution as a fundamental teaching for all children.
+No longer is humanity made in the image of the biblical Creator as though God is the standard of goodness.
 Darwin reaches farther placing the value of humankind on a scale of development.
-Secularism has changed value of human life.
+Secularism has changed the value of human life.
 The purpose of humankind does not set the value of every person, and yet humanity’s ability and state of evolution does.
-No longer is the Creator self-evident to secularists, and that Creator has not created every man equal according to secularism.
-Charles Darwin boldly asserted the social status of people by their evolution stating the position women and “negroes.”
+No longer is the Creator self-evident to secularists.
+Charles Darwin boldly asserted the social status of people according their status in evolution for races and women.

 Where does Charles Darwin put women and black people in the ranks of evolution?
 Darwin followed the reasoning of “The Origin of Species.”
-Writing in his work “The Descent of Man,” Darwin notes “savages” referring to “negroes,” Polynesians, and Australians in his descent of man.
+Writing in his work “The Descent of Man,” Darwin noted “savages” including “negroes,” Polynesians, and Australians in his descent of man.
 Darwin thought,

 At some future period, not very distant as measured by centuries, the civilised races of man will almost certainly exterminate and replace throughout the world the savage races.
 At the same time the anthropomorphous apes, as Professor Schaaffhausen has remarked, will no doubt be exterminated.
 The break will then be rendered wider, for it will intervene between man in a more civilised state, as we may hope, than the Caucasian, and some ape as low as a baboon, instead of as at present between the negro or Australian and the gorilla.
-(Darwin, Charles R. “On the Affinities and Genealogy of Man.”
-The Descent of Man.
-London: John Murray.
-Vol. 1.
-1st ed.
-P. 201)
+(Charles R. Darwin, “On the Affinities and Genealogy of Man,” Vol. 1 in The Descent of Man.
+London: John Murray, 1874.
+201)

 Charles Darwin saw varying levels of evolution among the races.
 Darwin perceived that one race may exterminate the savage races including the “negro” and the Australian.
 However, in such a word, it will be “a more civilised state.”
 On Darwin’s levels of evolutionary development, Caucasians are the highest and the “negro” and Australian are the closest to the gorilla.